Frequently Asked Questions

-Most of our work is in English, but we do sometimes have assignments available in other languages, primarily French and Spanish.
+Most of our work is in English, but we do sometimes have assignments available in French and Spanish.

 If you speak a language other than English and would like to be able to work on jobs in your language, click on the Request Language Badge link under the badge icons on your Dashboard, and select the appropriate language, if it is listed.

-Please note that in addition to having the corresponding language badge, you must also have the Transcriber or Editor badge level required in order to work on any given non-English job.
+Please note that in addition to having the corresponding language badge, you must also have the Transcriber or Editor badge level required for the job in question.

-You will automatically receive the New Transcriber, New Editor, and New Grader badges when you set up your account.
-You'll get the Beginner badge after your first approved assignment, and a Working Hard badge after completing 10 assignments.
+You will automatically receive the New Transcriber badge, and some others, when we activate your account.
+You will get the Beginner badge after your first approved assignment, and a Working Hard badge after completing 10 assignments.

 As you submit assignments, your badge levels will rise or fall depending on the quality and accuracy of your work.
 Good work will eventually earn you higher badges, which will allow you to access more assignments and higher pay rates.

 Higher level badges give you access to more time-sensitive work, so doing consistently good work is the most important factor in advancing to higher levels.